benschneider/spectral-diffusion/docs/taguchi_factor_plan.md

 Use `scripts/run_taguchi_suite.py` to compose suites from `configs/taguchi/factor_catalog.yaml` and `configs/taguchi/suites.yaml`.
 The helper generates a curated registry/design/manifest trio under `configs/taguchi/generated/`, estimates the runtime, and (when not running with `--dry-run`/`--estimate-only`) invokes `run_full_report_32x32.sh` with the generated artifacts pinned via `TAGUCHI_FACTOR_REGISTRY`/`TAGUCHI_ARRAY_PATH`.
 Try `python scripts/run_taguchi_suite.py --suite fast_synthetic --dry-run` to preview a plan or rerun without `--dry-run` to execute the curated configuration.

+### Validation & reproducibility

+Each suite plan runs through `ConstraintEngine`, which evaluates the `constraints` and `depends_on` rules defined in `configs/taguchi/factor_catalog.yaml`.
+Violations are surfaced as WARNING or BLOCKED; the latter abort artifact generation unless you pass `--validate-only`.
+The generated manifest captures `catalog_sha`, `suite_sha`, `git_commit`, `runtime_estimate_sec`, and the constraint snapshot so every run is traceable back to its catalog and suite definitions.
+Use `--list-suites` / `--list-factors` to inspect available plans and their cost scores, `--estimate-only` to see the runtime estimate before generating artifacts, or `--randomize-seed` (with `--no-randomize`) to force a specific mapping seed.

 ### Quick-run factor set

 The default Taguchi driver now points at `configs/taguchi_smoke_best.yaml` and `configs/taguchi/factor_registry_quick.yaml`, which lock the long-running toggles (`train_steps`, `sampling_steps`, `image_resolution`) to their fastest levels while honoring the L23-derived best-known hyperparameters (high learning rate, adafactor, λ_var=7e-4).
 Swap `TAGUCHI_BASE_CONFIG`, `TAGUCHI_FACTOR_REGISTRY`, or `TAGUCHI_ARRAY_PATH` if you need a different suite of factors.